Keith Donegan

-Keith Donegan (born 12 March 1997), is an Irish racing driver and team owner who last drove in the 2022 Formula Regional European Championship for Race Performance Motorsport.
+Keith Donegan (born 12 March 1997), is an Irish former racing driver and team owner who last drove in the 2022 Formula Regional European Championship for Race Performance Motorsport.
 He is the owner of the team, having purchased the assets of RP Motorsport in February 2022.
 Following Round 5 of the championship, Donegan stepped back from driving to continue as just the owner.

 Racing career

 Karting

 Donegan grew up in Navan, Ireland.
 He started karting at the age of 9, and did two years of karting in his home country of Ireland, and two years in the UK.

 Ginetta Junior Championship

 Donegan made his car racing debut in the 2012 Ginetta Junior Championship, driving for Beacon Racing in rounds 1-5 and 8-10, and driving for Hillspeed in rounds 6 and 7.
 With 1 podium, he finished 8th in the standings.

 Donegan joined Douglas Motorsport for the 2013 season.
 With 4 wins and 12 podiums, he finished as the runner up in the championship.